-D. Colorado Children's Code
+C. Colorado Children's Code

-General Learning Goal: The student will analyze the Children's Code, cite and explain the major provisions relative to the tasks of peace officer and learn procedures from arrest through investigations, charging, conviction, and sentencing.
+General Learning Goal: The student will demonstrate an understanding of the Children's Code, cite and explain the major provisions relative to the tasks of peace officers and learn procedures from arrest through investigations, charging, conviction, and sentencing.

-- 1. The student will identify how a juvenile is taken into custody and what steps are taken after he is taken into custody. - 2.
-The student will explain the obligations of peace officer and the rights of juveniles during the investigation phase and the criminal proceedings. - 3.
-The student will learn what juvenile offender information and records may be released. - 4.
-The student will explain the neglect and dependence section of the code relating to: - a.
-Abuse and neglect definitions - b.
-Mandatory reporting requirements - c.
-Evidence of abuse color photographs and X-rays - d.
+- 1. The student will demonstrate an understanding of how a juvenile is taken into custody and what steps are taken after he is taken into custody.

+- 2. The student will demonstrate an understanding of the obligations of peace officers and the rights of juveniles during the investigation phase and the criminal proceedings.

+- 3. The student will demonstrate an understanding of the neglect and dependence section of the Code relating to:

+- a.
+Abuse and neglect

+- b.
+Mandatory reporting requirements

+- c.
+Evidence of abuse

+- d.
 Protective custody